cloudflare/cloudflare-docs/content/email-security/partners.md

 2. Go to **Settings** (the gear icon).
 3. In **Delegated Accounts**, select the parent account where you want to create a child account.
 4. Select **Create New customer**.
-5. For **Customer Name**, fill out the name for the child account.
+5. For **Customer Name**, enter the name for the child account.
 6. In the **Account Type**, select _Advantage_.
-7. For the **Admin User Information** fields, fill out with the information for the person who will be performing administrative duties for this account.
+7. For the **Admin User Information** fields, enter the information for the person who will be performing administrative duties for this account.
-8. Scroll down to the **Email Traffic Related Information** section, and enter the appropriate information.
-Pay close attention to correctly identify and mention the **Number of email users** — that is, the total number of users protected by the service.
+8. Scroll down to the **Email Traffic Related Information** section.
+9. Enter your email domain in **Primary Email Domain**.
+10. The number to enter in **Looback Hops** will depend on the place Area 1 is in the chain of events and depends on your configuration.
+Refer to [Inline deployment](/email-security/deployment/inline/) and [API deployment](/email-security/deployment/api/) for more information on this.
+11. For **Daily Email Volume** and **Number of Email Users** make sure you enter the appropriate values for your organization.
 9. Select **Save**.

 ## Create users and assign permissions